alpden550/encrypt-decrypt-fields/README.md

 # Django Encrypt Decrypt

-A Django model field that encrypt your data based SHA256 algorithm on  when save to model field.
-It keeps data always encrypted in database.
+A Django model field that encrypts your data based SHA256 algorithm when saving to the model field.
+It keeps data always encrypted in the database.

 ## Usage